 Jim was the keyboard player in Fool's Kingdom but left us to pursue more serious music.
 He got his PhD in composition and musicology and was a lecturer in music for a while but left that to pursue live performance, teaching, and recording in Germany.
 He also spent enough time to become a shihan (Master) of the shakuhachi (Japanese flute) in the lineage of Yokoyama Katsuya-sensei and continues to make his living this way.
 He now resides in Japan with his wife.
 He is pictured here playing keyboards with Fool's Kingdom, that's Trevor's bum in the background.

 From left to right Les, Theo and Trevor.
 Jim is off camera to the right.
-This was in 1980 or 81 Playing in a pub called the ASN, which is now a police station in The Rocks in Sydney.
-Correction…. since this album came out it has become an ice cream shop.
+This was in 1980 or 81 playing in a pub called the ASN, which is now a police station in The Rocks in Sydney.
+Correction…. since this was first written it has become an ice cream shop.

 This was taken during rehearsals for a show called Dracula Spectacular in 1980, a high school play in which we were hired to play the music.
 The recordings of this still exist but it may be a very long time before we release those!

-Taken during the 16 track recordings used on this album, this is the control room of the studio with Sallie in command and Theo getting in her way.
+Taken during the 16 track recordings used on the first Pineapple Doughnut album, this is the control room of the studio with Sallie in command and Theo getting in her way.
 The corner of the old 16 track machine is on the bottom right.

-This was also taken during the 16 track recordings on this album.
+This was also taken during the 16 track recordings on the first Pineapple Doughnut album.
 Jim came in having listened to rough mixes on his walkman on the ferry across the harbour on his way to the studio.
 We were all very impressed.

 It's getting serious now.
 You can tell this was the 1980s as you were still allowed to smoke in the studio!

-Theo's dad, who lent his voice to Intelligent Design, giving his speech at Sallie and Theo's wedding back in 1992.
+Theo's dad, who lent his voice to Intelligent Design on the first Pineapple Doughnut album, giving his speech at Sallie and Theo's wedding back in 1992.

-This is the drum set made out of wood, rubber, glue, and bits and pieces of old drum stands used to track the midi drums of several of the tunes on this album.
+This is the drum set made out of wood, rubber, glue, and bits and pieces of old drum stands used to track the midi drums of several of the tunes on the first Pineapple Doughnut album.
 The small rectangular things at the top are the "cymbals".

-This was taken during the recording of Palm and Marengo.
-We turned Alexis and Tom's house into a studio for the weekend.
+This was taken during the recording of Palm and Marengo first by Dangerous Aliens and then pulled into the first Pineapple Doughut album.
+We turned Alexis and Tom's house into a studio for the weekend using their downstairs bathroom as the control room.

 We did the vocal overdubs for Palm and Marengo at Sallie and Theo's house in Los Angeles.
 The clocks on the wall tell us the time locally, in Paris and in Sydney as despite being an Astronomer by trade Theo never learned to how work out time differences.

-Also taken in their place in Los Angeles.
+Also taken in Sallie and Theo’s place in Los Angeles.
 This was a recording we did, mostly to amuse ourselves, of John Prine's song In Spite of Ourselves

 This room was originally a bedroom but it was ridiculously large so it got turned into a music room instead.
-Those are the Roland V-Drums used for many of the tunes on this album at the back.
+Those are the Roland V-Drums used for many of the tunes on these albums at the back.

-Pretty much the same gear as in LA except in a much smaller room and 8000 miles away from LA.
+Pretty much the same gear as in LA except in a much smaller room and 8000 miles away from LA in Sydney

 From about 2007 and taken at a gig at Caltech campus.
-Antoine was one of the aliens in Dangerous Aliens and plays on the Palm and Marengo tune on this album.
+Antoine was one of the aliens in Dangerous Aliens and plays on the Palm and Marengo tune on the first Pineapple Doughnut album.
 He left the band for a job as an Astronomer in Chile and is now quite an important person at the European Southern Observatory.
-He still plays the keys rather well though.

 The actual Cheap Red Stamp in Theo's passport.